 When it comes to enjoying local dining, food trucks present a quick and accessible option.
 More than 100 trucks have created a food truck scene that is unrivaled in Canada.
 Whether you want to enjoy fresh, cold-pressed juices, fantastic fish tacos, or delicious pork buns, use the Street Food App to find the trucks that are close to you.

-Chef Vikram Vij is a legend in Vancouver.
-He has five restaurants and two cookbooks to his name, and was a host on television show Dragon's Den.
-There's no better way to experience his mouthwatering take on Indian cuisine than at his namesake restaurant, Vij's.
+Chef Vikram Vij is an absolute rock star in Vancouver.
+He has five restaurants and two cookbooks to his name, and was a host on television show Dragon's Den (the Canadian equivalent of Shark Tank).
+There's no better way to experience his mouthwatering Indian cuisine than at his namesake restaurant, Vij's.

-AnnaLena, was named one of enRoute magazine's best new restaurants in Canada when it opened in 2015, and as you dig into their small menu, it won't take you long to realise why.
-Have your choice of oysters, scallops, ducks, sablefish and more, and save some room for a dessert of chocolate-covered fried chicken skin.
+AnnaLena was named one of enRoute magazine's best new restaurants in Canada in 2015, and as you dig into their small menu, it won't take you long to realize why.
+Have your choice of oysters, scallops, ducks, sablefish and more, and save some room for a dessert of chocolate covered fried chicken skin.

 Simple cooking and a love of meat are the driving forces at Wildebeest.
 Chow down on pork cheek risotto, pork belly & scallops or a 32 oz. bone-in heritage Angus ribeye with foie gras and bone marrow jus.
 Just don't try and say it with your mouth full.